ikmb-denbi/genome-annotation/docs/usage.md

 Available profiles are:

 * `standard`
     * The default profile, used if `-profile` is not specified at all.
-Runs locally and expects all software to be installed and available on the `PATH`.
-    * This profile is mainly designed to be used as a starting point for other configurations and is inherited by most of the other profiles.
+Runs in the 'ikmb_a' queue of the **IKMB RZ cluster**.
+The required modules will be loaded as the pipeline runs.
+*
+*
+*
 * `none`
     * No configuration at all.
 Useful if you want to build your own config from scratch and want to avoid loading in the default `base` config profile (not recommended).